VirgilSecurity/virgil-sdk-x/docs/objectivec/guides/virgil-card/creating-card.md

 ### Let's start to create a user's Virgil Card

-Set up your project environment before you begin to create a user's Virgil Card, with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.
+Before you begin to create a user's Virgil Card, set up your project environment with the [getting started](/docs/objectivec/guides/configuration/client.md) guide.

 The Virgil Card creation procedure is shown in the figure below.